-and thus that the curvature sequences of $J$ and $J'$ are equal.
-This holds for every $\gamma'\in\mathcal{F}_{A_\Delta}(\gamma)$ which proves that every vector in the fiber indeed corresponds to a JDM with degree and curvature sequences equal to $J$.
+and thus that the curvature frequencies of $J$ and $J'$ are equal.
+This holds for every $\gamma'\in\mathcal{F}_{A_\Delta}(\gamma)$ which proves that every vector in the fiber indeed corresponds to a JDM with degree and curvature frequencies equal to $J$.
 The same approach shows that every such JDM is also an element of the fiber, which completes the proof. \end{proof}

-Following Proposition \ref{prop: JDMs are a fiber}, we can thus use a Markov basis $\mathcal{M}_{\Delta}$ corresponding to the matrix $A_{\Delta}$ to obtain all JDMs with a fixed curvature and degree sequence.
+Following Proposition \ref{prop: JDMs are a fiber}, we can thus use a Markov basis $\mathcal{M}_{\Delta}$ corresponding to the matrix $A_{\Delta}$ to obtain all JDMs with fixed curvature and degree frequencies.
 At this point, it has become clear why we need to consider fixed degrees: to encode the inequalities in the characterization of JDM matrices using slack variables as $S_{ab}+J_{ab}$, we need $\binom{\vert V_a\vert}{2}$ and $\vert V_a\vert\cdot\vert V_b\vert$ to be constant.